Hong Kong Company Registration: Private Limited Company Set-Up Guide

 Do I need to be physically present in Hong Kong to register a company?

 No, you do not need to be physically present in Hong Kong to register a company.
+However, for those who wish to register for the TCSP Licensee, a physical meeting with the company’s director/shareholder is mandatory.
 The process can be completed online or through a registered agent in Hong Kong.
 However, certain documents may need to be notarized in your home country.

 What are the minimum capital requirements for Hong Kong company registration?